Edit Content

 While there is no minimum basic salary in UAE, every individual who earns at least AED 4,000 per month, or AED 3,000 with accommodation can sponsor their family.

-What is the Average Wage in UAE?
+What is the Average Salary in UAE?

 How Is Gratuity Calculated on Salary in the UAE?